sorbaathens/academic-website/content/authors/jay-tibbett/_index.md

 - Board
 ---

 Jay is the official point of contact for Hawkes Creek Farm and has been taking care of the trails out there for years.
 Please go ride Hawk's!
+Jay was the first ever president of SORBA Athens and has seen lots of changes, but he has always loved riding and taking care of Hawkes Creek.